Jormii/QuadtreesUnity/README.md

 # QuadtreeUnity

 ## Previous note
 This project is being developed in Unity 2019.1.5f1, in Linux.
 However, the quadtree's source code is independent from Unity.
+If you only want the source files, you can find them [here](https://github.com/Jormii/QuadtreesUnity/tree/master/Assets/Quadtree).

 ## Currently implemented quadtrees
 - [x] Region quadtree (added in version 1.1).